-So, what is this Oxford comma thing, and what is all the fuss about?
+What is an Oxford comma, and what is all the fuss about?

-In brief, what is also called the serial comma or Harvard comma, is a comma that is inserted before the last items in a list that are preceded by the word and, and sometimes the word or.
+In brief, also known as the Serial Comma or Harvard Comma in American English, it is a comma inserted before the last item in a list that is preceded by the word and, and sometimes the word or.

 The state law case revolved around one clause that defined when overtime pay was to be paid to truck drivers by Oakhurst Dairy.